Canada's Energy Efficiency Regulations

 The Energy Efficiency Regulations establish energy efficiency standards for a wide range of energy-using products, with the objective of eliminating the least energy-efficient products from the Canadian market.
 They apply to regulated energy-using products imported into Canada or manufactured in Canada and shipped from one province or territory to another.
 Changes to the EnerGuide label are also made through amendments to the Regulations.

 As part of the regulatory process, Natural Resources Canada's Office of Energy Efficiency (OEE) consults stakeholders by making public its intentions and providing access to draft proposals.
-Proposed amendments and important related information are available through this Web site in the form of bulletins and information is also provided as to how to submit comments.
-The draft proposal is then pre-published in the Canada Gazette, Part 1, and an official notice is posted on the Canada Gazette web site.
-This allows for public scrutiny during the official comment period.
+Proposed amendments and important related information are available through this website in the form of bulletins and information is also provided as to how to submit comments.
+The draft proposal is then pre-published in the Canada Gazette, Part I. This allows for public scrutiny during the official comment period.
 The proposal is then updated if necessary and proceeds to the final approval and publication in Part II of the Canada Gazette.
-Another notice is posted on the Web site.
 All public notices relating to pre-publication and publication of the Regulations can be found under Regulation Announcements.

 Act Amendments